pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 So, when create a table with foreign key, we need multi-schema version change:

 1. None -> Write Only: Create table with state is `write-only`.
-2. Write Only -> Done: Update the created table state to `public`.
+2. Write Only -> Public: Update the created table state to `public`.

 #### Maintain ReferredFKInfo